tebri11/en-for-designers/08-clarity-first/index.md

 ---

 ## Summary
+- GA - Gallery, S - Central Bohemian (Středočeský), K - Region (Kraj)
-During my studies at the school in the field of graphic design and media communication, I gained a lot of experience.
+- During my studies at the school in the field of graphic design and media communication, I gained a lot of experience.
 For this reason, I decided to accept the challenge in the field of visual and marketing communication and create a new working concept of visual communication for the education center.

 - The center is operated by the organization Gallery of the Central Bohemian Region in Kutná Hora.
 The center was established to understand and bring contemporary art to the public as a natural way of life.
 As the organization's education center does not currently have a visual and communication style, I will also create a new communication strategy.